pathscale/DataBucket/README.md

 ## Command line tools

+The command line tools reside in the `tools` directory.

 ### `create-data-file`

 Creates a data file with test data.
 The filename is provided using the `--filename` command line flag,